 The world setting is kind of similar to XC with most living things inhabiting giant titans similar to the giant mechanical beings.
 You also have these legendary blades of power only they weren't alive back in XC.
 The huge open world is beautiful to look at and explore on the Switch and, the day/night cycle coupled with weather changes just make it even more engrossing and captivating to look at.
 Cutscenes are fun even though they go with the usual cliche character profiles but the direction is top-notch.
 It's so good you'd probably find yourself getting side-tracked just to find out what happens in a side quest.
 Both the sound and music is as great as XC but I would avoid the English voices because both Rex and Pyra sound monotonous most of the time.

 Which brings me to the way quests and world navigation is handled...
 Fast travel works (even lets you fast travel when you're supposed to be locked up!) and is definitely needed with the world being so huge.
-However, it would have been helpful if you could actually setup your own waypoints or if the pointers actually showed if you were too high or too low.
+However, it would have been helpful if you could actually setup your own waypoints.
 Setting active quest can also be a pain too because you have to delve into the main menu every time instead of using a shortcut.

 With all that said, Xenoblade Chronicles 2 has a huge beautiful game world to explore with a tale to match so despite some bad design decisions, I still think it's worth getting a Switch just to play this.
 You'll be in for an awesome epic adventure.